coffeepots/odbc/README.md

     if not con.connect:
       echo "Could not connect to database."

-Connection authentication can be set to "integrated security", which will use your current security context (in Windows), or you can specify a username and password manaully.
+Connection authentication can be set to "integrated security", which will use your current security context (in Windows), or you can specify a username and password manually.

     con.integratedSecurity = true # Use your current logged on Windows user to access the database.